What is Acne?

 Therapies

-1. Chemical peels: This treatment involves an application of a chemical solution, which causes the outer layer of skin to peel away over time.
+1. Chemical peels: These acne treatments involve the application of a chemical solution, which causes the outer layer of skin to peel away over time.
 It is often done for mild acne.

 2. Drainage and extraction: Your dermatologist can use special tools to remove blackheads, whiteheads, or cysts that do not clear up with topical medication.